 All new pupils are given an induction on the equipment before they first use it.
-Instructions for use are kept in the school office.
+Termly play assemblies take place to introduce children to any new play equipment.

-Staff rota for playground duties is on staff notice board.
+Staff rota for playground duties is distributed to the staff.
 All staff when on duty must visually check the play equipment before the pupils use it and check that the weather conditions are favourable.
 The Playground Supervisor to make the final decision for the equipment to be used.